Skip to main content

 Overview

 Observability is a retrospective tool for organization administrators.
-It gives you a structured view of past threads and playbook runs across your workspace.
+It gives you a structured view of past threads, playbook runs, agents, dashboards, and connectors across your workspace.
 After threads complete, TextQL automatically analyzes them for quality signals: gaps in context, execution errors, signs of user frustration, potential inaccuracies.
 These appear as warnings attached to individual threads, which you can drill into to understand exactly what happened and where things broke down.
+The goal is to give administrators a systematic way to:

 • Monitor analysis quality across your organization over time